Get Started With Profiling in IntelliJ IDEA

 - Async Profiler – a very accurate profiler that can also collect native call and memory allocation data.

-Both of these profilers use sampling, so the overhead is very low – close to running the program without the profiler.
-You can attach either of them to a Java process and view the profiling report directly from IntelliJ IDEA.
+Both of these profilers’ functionality is available in the built-in IntelliJ Profiler.
+IntelliJ Profiler uses sampling, so the overhead is very low – close to running the program without the profiler.
+You can attach it to a Java process and view the profiling report directly from IntelliJ IDEA.

 Where can I apply this?